harvard-huit/salesforce-harvard-data-package/README.md

 In order to test, the best way is to:
  - Create a scratch org: `sf org create scratch -f config/project-scratch-def.json -a HarvardDataScratch`
- - Push source code to the scratch org: `sf project deploy start`
+ - Push source code to the scratch org: `sf project deploy start --target-org HarvardDataScratch`
    - (this will tell you if there's any errors)
- - Run tests: `sf apex run tests --synchronous --code-coverage`
+ - Run tests: `sf apex run test --synchronous --code-coverage --target-org HarvardDataScratch`
    - (this will tell you the total code coverage)

 Only after the coverage reaches 75% will the `sf package version promote` command work.